ay-lab/dcHiC/docs/index.md

 # dcHiC HTML Demo Page

-dcHiC contains a built-in utility to create beautiful, standalone HTML files to visualize compartments and other data.
+The following examples were created using dcHiC’s standalone visualization utility, which allows for single-command creation of beautiful, standalone HTML files that allow for interactive compartment/genomic visualization.
+Each file has a set of controls on the top, which allow users to search by region or by gene.
+These files, available for download in the GitHub and created using IGV Javascript, will take a few seconds to load.

 See examples from the paper below, or build your own with this [tutorial](https://github.com/ay-lab/dcHiC/wiki/Mice-Neural-Differentiation-Tutorial).
-Four examples are included here.
-Do note: these will take a while to load, depending on their size & user internet connection.

 ## HOMER vs dcHiC